Kristoffer (Kip) Jackson – Office of the Comptroller of the Currency

 Robynn Kuhlmann – University of Central Missouri

-Robynn Kuhlmann is an Assistant Professor of Political Science in the Department of Government, International Studies, and Languages at the University of Central Missouri.
+Robynn Kuhlmann is an Associate Professor of Political Science in the Department of Government, International Studies, and Languages at the University of Central Missouri.
 Her areas of expertise are state politics, political parties, and voting and elections.
-Her most recent works include “See Hillary Run: Hillary Clinton, American Exceptionalism, and Exceptions to the Rule” with Gregory Streich in the book The Global Hillary and Show Me Missouri Politics: A Guidebook to the Missouri Constitution.
+Her most recent works also include “See Hillary Run: Hillary Clinton, American Exceptionalism, and Exceptions to the Rule” with Gregory Streich in the book The Global Hillary and Show Me Missouri Politics: A Guidebook to the Missouri Constitution.

 Joseph B. Kuhns – University of North Carolina at Charlotte